oracle-livelabs/sprints/oci/sprint-create-qs-project/sprint-create-qs-project.md

 ### Prerequisites
 * An Oracle Cloud Account.
 * An optional compartment for your Query Service project and resources.
 * An OCI Data Catalog instance that contains at least one Oracle Object Storage data asset that has been harvested to generate the logical data entities that will be used by Query Service.
-For detailed instructions on creating a Data Catalog data asset and harvesting it, see **Lab 2: Harvest Technical Metadata from Oracle Object Storage** in the [Access the Data Lake using Autonomous Database and Data Catalog](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=877&clear=180&session=103071880685237) Livelabs workshop.
+For detailed instructions on creating a Data Catalog data asset and harvesting it, see **Lab 2: Harvest Technical Metadata from Oracle Object Storage** in the [Access the Data Lake using Autonomous Database and Data Catalog](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=877) LiveLabs workshop.
 Alternatively, you can create a new Data Catalog instance when you create your Query Service project.

 * The required policies to allow access to the Data Catalog instance, Oracle Object Storage, and Query Service projects.